 Youth Award recipients

-We are pleased to announce the recipients of the 2022 Youth Awards who were honoured at the May 9 regular meeting of Council.
+We are pleased to announce the recipients of the 2023 Youth Awards.
+We acknowledged and celebrated the award recipients on May 11 at District Hall.

 Congratulations to all of our recipients!